UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 and 90 percentiles as well as the complete range are shown as a function of :math:`\rho`.

-The sensitivity of the results to the varying paramaters can be found from the Sobol first
+The sensitivity of the results to the varying parameters can be found from the Sobol first

 .. figure:: ../images/sobols_first.svg